 Abundance thinking gives way to abundance living and a deep understanding of Jehovah Jireh, God our provider.
-If we don’t see God our Father as the provider, then it will always be us up to provide for ourselves and to keep our own flow of provision going…with the idea that we might run out one day.
-But locking into the truth that God is my Provider can free us to be generous with our resources.
+If we don’t see God our Father as the provider, then it will always be us up to provide for ourselves and to keep our own provision going…with the idea that we might run out one day.
+But looking at the truth that God is my Provider can free us to be generous with our resources.

-Living from generosity is living with the expectation that God is provider.
-We can trust His nature when we are not sure we can trust our own character.
+Living from generosity is living with the expectation that God is the provider.
+We can trust His nature when we are not sure we can trust our character.

-Trusting God as provider gives us freedom to give without fear of lack or scarcity.
+Trusting God as a provider gives us the freedom to give without fear of lack or scarcity.